cheme/reed-solomon-simd/src/algorithm.md

 - Reed-Solomon `GF(2^16)` erasure coding works on 16-bit elements ([`GfElement`]).
 - A **shard** is a byte-array which is interpreted as an array of [`GfElement`]:s.

+Note that what is currently use for 4byte is
+[ low_0, low_1, high_0, high_1] that does not really allow the simd optim
+TODO should we switch to the more natural
+[ low_0, high_0, low 1, high 1]?
+(TODO check crates compat)

 A naive implementation could e.g. require shards to be a multiple of **2 bytes** and then interpret each byte-pair as low/high parts of a single [`GfElement`]:

 ```text
 [ low_0, high_0, low_1, high_1, ...]